Outlet store: Difference between outlet and regular stores

 A majority of the products sold by clothing and accessory manufacturers at outlet stores are specifically manufactured for outlets using lower-quality materials and manufacturing processes than their higher-priced products sold in regular stores.
 Tags may list a "Compare At" or "Comparable Value" price which indicates the outlet retailer's estimated full price of similar products at regular stores, but in many cases the specific product has never been available at that higher price point.

+As of 2026, many brands operated more off-price stores than regular-price ones - for example, 96 Ann Taylor regular stores and 122 Ann Taylor Factory stores in the U.S., and 93 Nordstrom regular department stores and 269 Nordstrom Racks.

 Outlet stores often have more stringent return policies than regular stores, and manufacturers will typically not allow returns or exchanges for products purchased at outlets stores at their regular stores.